dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 > when any query-related message (Parse, Bind, Execute, Describe) arrives, and
 > it is canceled by completion of an Execute or Sync message.

-You can specify this configuration for the postgres user.
+You can specify this configuration for the Postgres user.
 For example:

 ```sql
 ALTER ROLE myuser SET statement_timeout = '10m';